mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 If we will be doing both `Regular` and `PayJoin` transactions, then only some of our outputs will be protected.
 The first problem we have is that after a wallet restore, we can't tell whether an output is protected or not.
 It would be nice if we could label our outputs as either `Protected` or `Unprotected` after a wallet restore.

-#### Separation of replay protected outputs

-We need a clear separation of outputs that are protected from those that are not.
-Let's define a function `Protected.create(v)` that allows us to create a new protected output holding `v` coins and `Protected.check(output)` that checks whether an output is `Protected`.
+#### Output types/labels

+We need a clear separation of outputs that are protected from those that are not and we need to be able to recognize an anchor output.
+Let's define three possible output types: `Protected`, `Unprotected` and `Anchor`.
+Each of the output types also has a function `create(amount)` with which we can create an output of that type that holds some amount of coins.
+An `Anchor` output is an exception because it has a form `0*H + r*G`, so the `create` function takes no amount value.
+Only the owner of the output should be able to see the output's type.
+For this reason we need a way for the owner to read the type of an output from the output itself.

-##### Possible protected output generators implementations
+##### Storing an output type

-As we mentioned above, generator of `Protected` outputs would need to have `create` and `check` functions defined.

-There are a few options how to label outputs as `Protected` while still being able to identify them across difference devices:
-1. Call to `create` uses a new derivation path `P` that is used only for creating `Protected` outputs.
-Similarly `check` uses the same `P` to check whether an output is protected.
-Perhaps we could have `N` labels possible which would be labeled by the `r % N` result
-2. Call to `create` uses additional output information in the bytes that are available in the Bulletproofs to tell whether the output is protected.
-These bytes are right now 'zero' bytes meaning their binary representation is all zeros.
-We label an output as `Protected` by setting the `label` bit that is unused now to `1`. `Unprotected` outputs will have the label bit set to `0` which includes all the old outputs as well.
-The label bit can be read only by the owner of the output because the message that is encoded in the Bulletproof is already private.
-If we went such path, we would need to think of the possible drawbacks.

-In all cases, the output label should only be visible to the owner of the output.
-It seems necessary to have labeling information about the UTXO on the UTXO itself if we want it to be consistent with different wallet reusing the same seed.
-If the information is held only on the wallet side, then we hit much bigger issues because there comes a need for either a manual intervention and labeling or a robust solution for synchronization between wallets - which does not appear simple to build.
+It seems necessary to have output type information on the output itself if we want it to be consistent with different wallets reusing the same seed.
+Since we have 3 different types, we need at least two bits to store the type.
+We suggest storing the output type information in the available bits in the Bulletproofs where the currently unused bits are set to 0.
+This means that the bit representation of the `Unprotected` type needs to be `00` to account for all the previous unprotected outputs.
+Mapping of other types to bits is left to the wallet implementation.
+The message that is encoded in the Bulletproof is already private so only the owner would be able see the type of an output.

+_NOTE: Solutions that use wallets local storage to store the output types lose track of the types on a wallet restore or when the same seed is used across multiple devices.
+Solving this problem is non-trivial as it requires either storing and syncing type information between wallet instances or user manually assigning types to their outputs, both of which are much less friendly._

 #### Wallet transaction rules

 ##### Replay protection with utilization of an anchor

 Whenever we want to transact safely, but lack a confirmed protected output (we might have unconfirmed ones), we create another (possibly the first) anchor and some configurable number of protected change outputs.
-An anchor output has a form `0*H + r*G` and is generated from key derivation path `A`.
+An anchor output is created from our `Anchor.create` implementation.
 Our set of newly created `Protected` outputs is generated from our implementation of `Protected.create` which labels the outputs as protected.

 _Note: Grin has a rule that an output that already exists in the UTXO set cannot be created - a transaction that would attempt to do that is invalid.
 This is why transactions that contain an anchor output can't be replayed.
 All the outputs that were created along the anchor output are also safe from being recreated through a replay which allows us to use them as new protected outputs._